ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Result:
 : `ValueType` (unsigned integer)

-The "count" function extension provides a way to obtain the number of nodes in a nodelist and make that available for further processing in the filter expression:
+The `count()` function extension provides a way to obtain the number of nodes in a nodelist and make that available for further processing in the filter expression: